-The recovery of garage arrears is based on a staged escalation process, up to and including the termination of the licence of the garage.
-An Accessible Service To maximise income collection we support tenants, former tenants and leaseholders to pay their rent, service charges and other housing debts by providing easy access to cost effective methods of payment.
-We support tenants to find the best payment method for their circumstances.
-The following payment options are available: Direct Debit Pay Point and Post Office outlets Online In person using credit or debit card at Customer Service Centres (using payment machines) By Telephone Direct payment from wages for employees Direct payments from the Department of Work and Pensions in certain circumstances.
-We will actively encourage Direct Debit as this is the most cost-effective method of payment and it promotes regular payment.
-Universal Credit - Housing Element & Housing Benefit Effective liaison with the Housing Benefit Service and the Department of Work and Pensions is in place, this helps towards the prevention and reduction of arrears.
-Liaison with such services is carried out on a case- by-case basis covering arrangements, where appropriate for: Sharing information Submitting claims Dealing with enquiries Updates on the progress of claims Prioritising serious arrears cases Submitting information to the necessary service Recovering overpayments.
-Where rent arrears accrue and there is an outstanding benefit entitlement, we will provide appropriate advice and assistance to tenants to help resolve such situations, ensure their tenancy is sustained where possible (including utilising the
+- To maximise income collection we support tenants, former tenants, and leaseholders to pay their rent, service charges and other housing debts by providing easy access to cost effective methods of payment. - We support tenants to find the best payment method for their circumstances. - The following payment options are available: - Direct Debit - Pay Point and Post Office outlets. - o Online - In person using credit or debit card at Customer Service Centres (using payment machines) - o By Telephone - Direct payment from wages for employees - Direct payments from the Department of Work and Pensions in certain circumstances. - We will actively encourage Direct Debit as this is the most cost-effective method of payment and it promotes regular payment.

+Universal Credit - Housing Element & Housing Benefit

+- Effective liaison with the Housing Benefit

+Service and the Department of Work and

+Pensions is in place, this helps towards the prevention and reduction of arrears.

+- Liaison with such services is conducted on a case-by-case basis covering arrangements, where appropriate for:

+- Sharing information

+- Submitting claims

+- o Dealing with enquiries

+- Updates on the progress of claims

+- Prioritising serious arrears cases

+- Submitting information to the necessary service

+- Recovering overpayments.

+- Where rent arrears accrue and there is an outstanding benefit entitlement, we will provide appropriate advice and assistance to tenants to help resolve such situations, ensure their tenancy is sustained where possible (including utilising the Alternative Payment Arrangements process), aim to minimise the financial detriment to the tenant and work with tenants and the DWP to maximise income.

+- The Housing Benefit Regulations sets out the minimum evidence required to consider entitlement for Housing Benefit which the Benefit Service follows and staff in Housing are familiar with these requirements.

+- We have developed a partnership and referral agreement with the Citizens Advice Bureau

+CAB who can assist with debt counselling and money advice, help to negotiate payment agreements with creditors and provide income maximisation checks to ensure all benefit